Kar-24/Loan-Approval-Classifier-SVM-on-Loan-Status-Dataset/README.md

 ## How to run

-1. Create (or activate) a Python environment and install dependencies:
+1. Create a Python environment and install dependencies:

 ```bash
 python -m venv .venv